agroimpacts/covid19clark/README.md

 COVID-19 within a limited geographic extent centered on a city of interest, in this case Worcester, MA, the home of Clark University.

-The repo contains code to pulls daily data from the Johns Hopkins University [COVID-19 repository](https://github.com/CSSEGISandData/COVID-19/), and adapts code from Rami Krispin’s
+The repo contains code to pull daily data from the Johns Hopkins University [COVID-19 repository](https://github.com/CSSEGISandData/COVID-19/), and adapts code from Rami Krispin’s